RomeoBlancia/CPE106L_E01_4Q2122_Labs/README.md

 2. Execute basic codes utilizing the Anaconda application to orient ourselves with Python programming

-•	Tools Used
+•	Tools Used are
-Git Terminal
+Git Terminal &
 Anaconda